thoughtspot/thoughtspot.github.io/_app-integrate/SAML/configure-SAML-with-tscli.md

 -   This configurator also checks with the user if internal authentication needs to be set or not.
 This internal authentication mechanism is used to authenticate `tsadmin`, so set it to true if you do not know what it does.

 Use this procedure to set up SAML on ThoughtSpot for user authentication.
-Note that this configuration persists across software updates, so you do not need to reapply it if you update to a newer release of ThoughtSpot.
+Note that this configuration persists across software updates, so you do not have to reapply it if you update to a newer release of ThoughtSpot.

 1. Log in to the Linux shell using SSH.